shgutte/wiseconnect/examples/snippets/wlan/twt_use_case_remote_app/readme.md

 1. In the Project Explorer pane, expand the **config** folder and open the **sl_net_default_values.h** file.
 Configure the following parameters to enable your Silicon Labs Wi-Fi device to connect to your Wi-Fi network.

+This application is designed to be used alongside the TWT Use Case Demo Application.
+Together, these two applications simulate scenarios involving door locks and cameras.

+In the camera scenario, the remote application (Device A) sends a command to the DUT (Device B, where the TWT Use Case Application is running).
+Upon receiving the command, Device B responds by sending UDP data (equivalent to camera streaming) to the remote application.

+In the door lock scenario, Device B sends a TCP response (equivalent to door lock status response) to the remote application (Device A) upon receiving the command from Device A.

+To support these scenarios, this app creates a TCP server to listen for connections and trigger commands to Device B periodically.
+After transmitting the command, Device A waits for a TCP/UDP response based on the use case being executed.

+On the other end, Device B is set up as a TCP client and, if the SEND_TCP_DATA macro is disabled in that application for the camera scenario, it also brings up a UDP client.

+This application also measures Round Trip Time (RTT) in milliseconds.
+RTT is calculated as the difference between the time the command is sent and the time the first response packet is received.

 - **STA instance related parameters**

   - DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which the SiWx91x SoftAP's Wi-Fi network shall be advertised.